theRanken/ruelo/README.md

 ## How It Works
 1. The PHP library validates inputs and handles format conversions
-2. A Python script using MediaPipe processes the images
+2. A Python FastAPI server using DeepFace processes the images
 3. Results are returned as JSON and parsed into PHP arrays
 4. Comprehensive error handling ensures reliable operation